JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-01/using-scoped-or-singleton-lifetimes-for-caching-purpose/index.md

 ## Caching per Request (Scoped Lifetime)

-What are the use cases for the scoped lifetime?
+What are the use cases for the Scoped lifetime?

 - **Request-Specific Data**: Caching data that is specific to a single request and should not persist beyond that request.
 - **Avoiding Repeated Computations**: If certain computations or data retrievals are expensive and the result is needed multiple times within the same request, caching within the request’s scope can save resources.